arunkant/arunkant.github.io/_posts/2020-10-24-Jekyll-and-Github-How-to-start-your-own-blog.md

 ## Next steps
 There are a few things you can try
 - Write more blog posts
-- Go to [Jekyll Themes](https://jekyllrb.com/docs/themes/) and choose one suites your test.
+- Go to [Jekyll Themes](https://jekyllrb.com/docs/themes/) and choose one suites your taste.
 - Create your own theme
 - Help your friends to start a blog
 - SEO